|REVIEWS||FEO AMANTE THEATER||SCIENCE MOMENT||SCARY TOP 10||UNFAIR RACIAL CLICHÉ ALERT|

 The tagline for this movie is: "There are places man was never meant to go."
 Which, of course, is stupid.
 But I'll try not to hold that against them.

-THE CAVE was written by Michael Steinberg and Tegan West (who has lots of acting credits but just this one writing credit) and directed by Bruce Hunt (DARK CITY, THE MATRIX, THE MATRIX RELOADED, THE MATRIX REVOLUTIONS).
+THE CAVE was written by Michael Steinberg and Tegan West (who has lots of acting credits but just this one writing credit) and directed by Bruce Hunt (Second Unit or Third unit Director on DARK CITY, THE MATRIX, THE MATRIX RELOADED, THE MATRIX REVOLUTIONS).
 Note that all of Mr. Hunt's credits are for 2nd unit or 3rd unit director - this is his first time in the big chair.

 The story opens in the Carpathian Mountains.
 These mountains run through what is now Romania but what used to be Transylvania.
 A group of determined looking men drive up a narrow mountain road to reach an ancient, abandoned church.
 Their guide leads them inside the ruin and when he points out a tomb he speaks the name, "Tsepes".
 In case you're not a Horror Geek, "Tsepes" means "The Impaler".
 It was a nickname for a medieval member of Transylvanian nobility better known as Vlad Dracula, given to him because of his wacky habit of impaling people on huge stakes.